Ladysnake/Ladysnake.github.io/wiki/chenille.md

 ### Default Repositories
-Chenille lets you quickly add some common repositories to your project by calling the following methods in your `repositories` block :
+Chenille lets you quickly add some common repositories to your project by calling the following methods in a `chenille.repositories` block :

 - `cotton()`
 - `cursemaven()`
+- `jamieswhiteshirt()`
 - `jitpack()`
 - `ladysnake()`
 - `lucko()`
 - `modrinth()`
 - `terraformers()`

-To get all these in one shot, you can also call `chenille.defaultRepositories()` in your `repositories` block.
+To get all these in one shot, you can also call `chenille.repositories.allCommonRepositories()`.

 ### Dependency Configurations
 Chenille adds dependency configurations for common use cases :